 - The car's towing bracket must be of an approved type. - If the towbar is retrofitted, check with your Volvo dealer that the car is fully equipped for driving with a trailer. - Distribute the load on the trailer so that the weight on the towing bracket complies with the specified maximum towball load. - Increase the tyre pressure to the recommended pressure for a full load.
 For information on the tyre pressure, see Tyres approved tyre pressures (p.
-433). - The engine is loaded more heavily than usual when driving with a trailer. - Do not tow a heavy trailer when the car is brand new.
-Wait until it has been driven at least 1000 km.
+439). - The engine is loaded more heavily than usual when driving with a trailer.